My method for violin and viola instruction is rooted in these four elements:

 These four elements are at the heart of my method and contain the details that I will teach to every student and family over the course of years.
 Since the musical journey is a long one with many directions, every family will receive my leveled violin or viola syllabus which will guide progress through the myriad of details in a measurable way from beginner to pre-professional.
-I also use weekly practice charts to help focus the student's practice on small-scale weekly goals and use semester progress reports to help move forward through larger milestones.
+I also take weekly lesson notes which are emailed to parents and students to help focus the student's practice on small-scale weekly goals and use semester progress reports to help move forward through larger milestones.

-Click on the links below to see two pages from my violin syllabus, a sample weekly practice chart for a Book 1 student, and a sample semester progress report for a similar student.
+Click on the links below to see two pages from my violin syllabus, a sample of weekly lesson notes from a Book 1 student, and a sample semester progress report for a similar student.